phenotypic/Text-Classifier/README.md

 # Text-Classifier

-This script is a simple implementation of a text classifier which leverages machine learning.
+This script trains a machine learning model to classify text into categories.

 Example use cases: